ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 var_dump( advanced_login('jessica@example.com') ); // OK: Login success!
 ```

-Although `alex@rodriguez.com` and `alice@brown.com` exist within the user array, according to the user provider the first one is inactive and the second is not verified, and as the user `jack@grimes .com` doesn't exist, the only user that can log in is `jessica@example.com`.
+Although `alex@rodriguez.com` and `alice@brown.com` exist within the user array, according to the User Provider the first one is *inactive* and the second one is *unverified*, and since the user jack@grimes.com does not exist, The only user who can log in is `jessica@example.com`.

-So that you don't have to define the `advanced_login` function again and again in your applications, there are already two methods that do the same thing: `Auth::attempt()` and `Auth::bypass()`, the first one is used for logins by username and password and the second for logins by username only.
+So you don't have to define the `advanced_login` function over and over again in your applications, there are already two methods that do the same: `Auth::attempt() and `Auth::bypass()`.
+The first one is used for logins by name username and password and the second one for logins by username only:

-Except for the handling of exceptions, the following expressions are equivalent to the previous code:

 ```php
 Auth::bypass('alex@rodriguez.com', 'MyUserProvider');